Yunying-Chen/CarND-Kidnapped-Vehicle-Project/README.md

 # CarND-Kidnapped-Vehicle-Project

 ## Intro
-In this project, a prticle filter is built to estimate the location of the car.
+In this project, a particle filter is built to estimate the location of the car.
 A map and some initial localization information (analogous to what a GPS would provide) are provided.
 At each time step, observation and control data are also given.

 ## Dependencies